slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Without commitment, you cannot have depth in anything, whether it’s a relationship, a business or a hobby."
 -- Neil Strauss [1969]*

+> *"Make two people proud: your 8-year-old self and your 80-year-old self."
+-- david_perell@x*

 ### On trust and reputation